17tayyy/command-and-control/README.md

 1. **Ensure both scripts are on separate machines (or different terminals on the same machine for testing).**
    - The listener should be run on the attacker's machine.
-   - The backdoor should be run on the target machine.
+   - The backdoor should be run on the target machine (you can make backdoor.py an executable file).

 2. **Configure IP and Port**
    - Update the IP address and port in both scripts to match the network setup.
 By default, they are set to `192.168.1.50` and port `443`.